-The bulldog looks when lower front teeth extend outward farther than the upper teeth is an underbite.
-In many cases, this is a problem with your lower jaw being too far forward.
+The bulldog looks when lower front teeth extend outward farther than the upper teeth as an underbite.
+This is often a problem with your lower jaw being too far forward.

-Underbites are generally caused by genetics, although in some cases, childhood behaviors can lead to an underbite.
+Underbites are generally caused by genetics, although in some cases, childhood behaviours can lead to an underbite.
 Problems include difficulty chewing and speaking clearly, and the chance your teeth wear down more quickly.

-If your upper and lower teeth slant out and don’t touch when your mouth is closed, then you have an open bite.
+You have an open bite if your upper and lower teeth slant out and don’t touch when your mouth is closed.
 An open bite can be caused by poor oral habits such as thumb or pacifier sucking, tongue thrusting, sucking the lower lip, and tongue forward posture.

 The side effects of an open bite include lower self-esteem, interference with speech, difficulty eating, and tooth wear.